casangi/casadocs/docs/tasks/task_plotms.rst

    -  *spw*

       -  select spectral windows/channels.
-      -  channel selection with averaging not implemented yet for CalTables.
+      -  For CalTables, spw selection may be used with averaging, but channel selection with averaging is not implemented yet and will result in an error.
+Channel selection may be used without averaging.

    -  *timerange*